-I vow not to become one of those people who stroll past hard-working CrossFitters and sneer, “You’re not getting me to do that.”
+I vow not to become one of those people who stroll past others and sneer, “You’re not getting me to do that.”
 Instead, I will be one of those people who stop and ask, “How can I do that?”

 I am not in the wrong place.
 I am, finally, in the right mind at the right time.

-To me, CrossFit is like breathing.
+To me, movement is like breathing.
 And, trust me, you don’t want to get between a woman and the source of her oxygen.

 So, step aside, I’m taking my turn at the pull-up bar.
 And I brought some bands for my girlfriends so they can take this path too.